milojezek/milojezek/README.md

 👨‍💻 My name is Miloslav and I'm a beginning, self-taught Android Developer

-🌱 I'm currently learning Jetpack Compose
+🌱 I'm currently learning Jetpack Compose and Android development + brushing up my Python

 🛠️ I'd like to collaborate on small projects, preferably Android apps but I'm willing to learn other things